cardoeng/gigawork/README.md

                                   related to the dataset will be stored.
 By default, the information will written to the standard output.
-  -ro, --rename-output FILE       The output CSV file where information
+  -ao, --auxiliary-output FILE    The output CSV file where information
-                                  related to the renaming of workflows will be stored.
-By default, this informations will
-                                  not be stored.
+                                  related to the auxiliary files will be stored.
+By default, the information will not be stored.
   -n, --repository-name TEXT      Add a column `repository` to the output file
                                   where each value will be equal to the provided parameter.
-  --no-headers                    Create a header row for the CSV output file.
+  --no-headers                    Remove the header row from the CSV output
+                                  file.
   -h, --help                      Show this message and exit.
 ```